linliwen88/CatWalk/README.md

 - Use command `mlagents-learn CatWalk/config/CatWalk.yaml --run-id=catWalk`
 then press play in Unity

-- Use command `tensorboard --logdir results`to observing training progress
+- Use command `tensorboard --logdir results` to observe training progress

 ## To run on executable (for faster training):